Home » Recipes » Canning and Preserving Recipes » Easy Basic Salsa Recipe for Canning

 2. Fill the canner about 2/3 to 3/4 with water, bring it to the boil, and hold it there until ready to fill the jars.
 Add the empty, clean jars into the canner and let them sterilize while you prepare the salsa.

-There is a good bit of prep work involved in this recipe.
-It’s not difficult at all, just peeling and chopping.
+There is a good bit of prep work involved in this recipe, but it’s not difficult at all – just peeling and chopping.
 And you begin by preparing the tomatoes.

-I prefer Roma tomatoes for salsa but I also had a few yellow tomatoes on hand, so I included them as well.
-You can use any combination and type of tomatoes you like.
+I prefer Roma tomatoes for salsa, but you can use any combination and type of tomatoes you like.

 Prep the Remaining Ingredients

-👉 PRO TIP: I used three medium-sized jalapenos for this amount of salsa because we like ours fairly mild.
+👉 PRO TIP: I use three medium-sized jalapenos for this amount of salsa because we like ours fairly mild.
 You can add up to nine jalapenos if you like it hotter.
-You could also substitute a hotter pepper such as serrano if you like, but don’t add more than the equivalent of about nine medium size jalapenos so you don’t upset the pH balance of the recipe and make it unsafe for canning!
+You could also substitute a hotter pepper, such as serrano, if you like, but don’t add more than the equivalent of about nine medium-sized jalapenos, so you don’t upset the pH balance of the recipe and make it unsafe for canning!

 Cook the Salsa